tenetxyz/zk-autobattler/README.md

             - lobby_ID
             - playerA_ID
             - playerB_ID
-    - TODO: Lobby state + pending games state for each player

 ### TODO
 - How do users move creations between browsers?
 Or if they clear data in browser, do they loose it all?